TOOL2U/BOOK-MATE-APPLICATION-2/README.md

-# 📱 Accounting Buddy Mobile Application
+# 📱 BookMate Mobile Application

-A React Native mobile app for receipt processing and accounting management, built with Expo and TypeScript.
+A React Native mobile app for AI-powered receipt tracking and P&L automation, built with Expo and TypeScript.

 ---